sunmeplz/artipie-http/README.md

 This module tends to be reactive and provides these interfaces:
- - `Slice` - Arti-pie slice, should be implemented by adapter interface or Artipie application, it can receive request data and return reactive response
+ - `Slice` - Arti-pie slice, should be implemented by adapter interface or Artipie application, it can receive request data and return reactive response;
- - `Response` - returned by `Slice` from adapters, can be sent to `Connection`
+ - `Response` - returned by `Slice` from adapters, can be sent to `Connection`;
- - `Connection` - response asks connection to accept response data, `Connection` should be implemented by HTTP web server implementation to accept HTTP responses
+ - `Connection` - response asks connection to accept response data, `Connection` should be implemented by HTTP web server implementation to accept HTTP responses.

 Each artipie adapter has to implement `Slice` interface with single method `response`.
 This method should process the request and return reactive response object: